 June 9, 2024

-During Linux installation, you can choose where the ESP partition will be created, typically on the drive where Linux is being installed.
-However, due to a bug, the installer searches for an existing ESP partition on all connected drives.
-If it finds one, it installs the bootloader there instead of the selected location, fulfilling the first two criteria for the external drive but not the third.
+During a typical Linux installation, users can specify where the ESP partition should be created—usually on the target drive.
+However, due to the installer bug, the software searches for existing ESP partitions across all connected drives.
+When it discovers an existing ESP partition (such as on your Windows drive), it installs the bootloader there instead of the selected location.

 grubx64.efi